-One of the first things to be affected by the corona crisis has been the arts and entertainment industry.
-Museums have shut their doors, orchestras have put down their instruments and theaters have gone dark.
-Can 5G connectivity play a part in fixing this?
+One of the first things to be affected by the corona crisis was been the arts and entertainment industry.
+Could widespread 5G connectivity kept us culturally connected?

 The first time I saw what a real dinosaur would look like it was one of the most depressing days of my life.

 As a kid, I used to love everything about them.
 I had so many books that I would study religiously, reading them instead of the Famous 5 or the Lord of the Rings--and you should have seen my collection of models too!